cheton/ensure-type/docs/ensureInteger.md

 ### `ensureInteger(value, [defaultValue=0])`

 * If given `value` is `undefined` or `null`, the `defaultValue` is returned with type coercion.
-* If given `value` is an integer coercible value, the result integer is returned.
+* If given `value` is an integer coercible value, the result value is returned.
 Otherwise, the `defaultValue` is returned with type coercion.

 ```js
 import { ensureInteger } from 'ensure-type';